clustervision/trinityX/README.rst

 OpenHPC Support
 ===============

 The OpenHPC project provides a framework for building, managing and maintain HPC clusters.
 This project provides packages for most popular scientific and HPC applications.
 TrinityX can integrate this effort into it's ecosystem.
-In order to enable this integration set the flag ``enable_openhpc`` in ``group_vars/all`` to ``true``.
+In order to enable this integration set the flag ``enable_openhpc`` in ``group_vars/all`` to ``true`` (default).
-Currently when OpenHPC is enabled standart environment modules and pdsh from TrinityX gets disabled, ``slurm`` is used from TrinityX's repositories.

 Documentation
 =============

+A pre-built PDF is provided in the main directory.
 To build the full set of the documentation included with TrinityX:

 1. Install ``git``::